ceu-lang/ceu/manual/manual-toc.md

 Events are the most fundamental concept of Céu, accounting for its reactive nature.

-Events are manipulated through the `await` and `emit` statements.
+Programs manipulate events through the `await` and `emit` statements.

-Waiting for an event halts the running trail until that event occurs.
+An `await` halts the running trail until that event occurs.

-The occurrence of an event is broadcast to all awaiting trails.
+An event occurrence is broadcast to all trails trails awaiting that event, awaking them to resume execution.

+Céu supports external and internal events.
+External events are triggered by the [environment](#environment), while internal events, by the `emit` statement.
+See also [Synchronous execution model] for the differences between external and internal reactions.

 #### 4.6.1
 ### Await statements